tony-lang/tree-sitter-tony/CONTRIBUTING.md

 * you want to report a security vulnerability.
 In that case please reference the [security policy](SECURITY.md); or
 * you have a question.
 If you have a question use [Stack Overflow](https://stackoverflow.com) instead or send an email to the project team at jonas.huebotter@gmail.com.
 * you want to fix a syntax error or adjust a sentence in the documentation.
 You may immediately propose your changes in a pull request.
-If you want to make fundamental changes to the documentation, however, make sure

 When you open an issue we urge you to use the provided templates.